docker/docs/engine/swarm/how-swarm-mode-works/nodes.md

 You can create a swarm of one manager node, but you cannot have a worker node without at least one manager node.
 By default, all managers are also workers.
-In a single manager node cluster, you can run commands like `docker service create` and the scheduler will place all tasks on the local Engine.
+In a single manager node cluster, you can run commands like `docker service create` and the scheduler places all tasks on the local Engine.

 To prevent the scheduler from placing tasks on a manager node in a multi-node swarm, set the availability for the manager node to `Drain`.
 The scheduler